 One of the most important benefits of learning to swing dance is meeting tons of new friends and having a great time.
 And one great thing is you have great opportunities to travel to different cities and states to go to events all over the nation.

-You will find out that even though swing dancers may be obsessive about it, but they are also great to hang out with and truly lifelong friends.
+You will find out that even though swing dancers may be obsessive about swing dancing, but they are also great to hang out with.
+Most of us have become lifelong friends.
 We do much more than just dance.
-Dinner, movies, coffee, social evenings, game nights, etc.
+Dinner, concerts, game nitghts, movies, coffee, social evenings, etc.

 -Your SVa Staff